WebAssembly/interface-types/proposals/interface-types/working-notes/Types.md

 # Interface value types

-The set of types and type constructors that are specific to Interface Types allow API designer to express types of data and function values in a way that is suitable for module-level descriptions.
+The set of types and type constructors that are specific to Interface Types allow API designers to express types of data and function values in a way that is suitable for module-level descriptions.
 These types are considerably richer than those of core WebAssembly, but would not typically be enough for a full fledged programming language -- that is not the purpose.

 The space of types forms a a superset of the
 [core value types](https://webassembly.github.io/spec/core/syntax/types.html#value-types);